 The Coathanger or Brocchi’s cluster is a tiny asterism – pattern of stars that is not a constellation.
 This star formation looks exactly like its namesake, and is amazingly easy to make out through binoculars.
 The whole trick to viewing the Coathanger is to know just where to look.

-As a prerequisite, first find the star Albireo at the base of the Northern Cross asterism.
+As a prerequisite, first find the star Albireo in the Northern Cross asterism.
 The Northern Cross is actually a clipped version of the constellation Cygnus the Swan, with Albireo depicting the Swan’s eye or beak.
-Either way, Albireo is your ticket to finding the Coathanger.
+The entire Northern Cross asterism is within another famous asterism, the Summer Triangle.

 Draw an imaginary line from Albireo through Alpha Vulpeculae to locate the Coathanger.
 In most binoculars, Alpha Vulpeculae and the Coathanger fit within the same binocular field of view, though just barely.

-Since these stars shine from south to overhead at these times, you might want to sprawl out on a reclining lawn chair, with your feet pointing southward.
-The Coathanger or Brocchi’s cluster hangs high, so viewing the Coathanger from a reclining position saves on neck strain.
+Since these stars shine from south to overhead at these times (as seen from the Northern Hemisphere), you might want to sprawl out on a reclining lawn chair, with your feet pointing southward.
+A reclining position saves on neck strain.